Junior NFNL Football

 What is the playing format for girls footy?

 Training provides a mix of skills, drills, and fun, small sided games.
-Under 10s and 12s play on a reduced pitch, with modified rules.
-U14s, U16s, U18s play on a full pitch with modified rules.
+Under 10s and 12s play on a reduced ground, with modified rules.
+U14s, U16s, U18s play on a full ground with modified rules.
 Specialist skill development is provided to teams through our Darebin Falcons “AFLW Player in Residence”, former Falcon, now Carlton AFLW player, Jess Dal Pos.

 What level of commitment is required?